East to West Irish Cycle

 7 Day Cycle Tour - 378 Kms - Average 63 kms per day -

 Choose your date to start and Cycle from Ireland's Ancient East via the beautiful lakes and mountains of Ireland’s hidden heartlands.
 Continue your trip and experience Ireland's famous Wild Atlantic way.
 We’ve selected high quality hotels and guesthouses to suit your budget.
-Evening meals are provided if your tour is booked to include hotels.
+Evening meals are available if your tour is booked to include hotels but all stops have easy access to restaurants.
 We can also supply Electric, hybrid or racing bikes to make your cycle as comfortable as possible.
 Luggage transfers are also included.
 Guided tours are offered with groups of 8 or more.
 We would recommend Electric bikes if there are different fitness levels within groups.

 Airport Transfer to Maynooth - Dublin - 40mts / Shannon - 2hrs 20mts / Knock - 2hrs 10mts / Belfast International Airport - 2hrs 10mts.
 Please contact us for Airport transfer.

 It is advisable to book early to avoid disappointment.